 When your dog gets sick, do you ever consider it could be the food in his bowl that is bringing him down?
-We often place blame for illness on issues like exposure to other sick pups, genetics or sensitivities, but the truth is your dog’s diet is the cornerstone of his overall health.
-You place a lot of faith in the can or bag of food you pull off the shelf, but it could be time to switch to food with your dog’s overall health and wellbeing in mind, like Ollie.
+We often blame illness on issues like exposure to other sick pups, genetics, or sensitivities, but the truth is your dog’s diet is the cornerstone of his overall health.
+You place a lot of faith in the can or bag of food you pull off the shelf, but it could be time to switch to food with your dog’s overall health and well-being in mind, like Ollie.

-These are 5 health conditions – some extremely severe – that could be caused by your dog’s food, and one easy way to avoid them all.
+These are 5 extremely severe health conditions that could be caused by your dog’s food, and one easy way to avoid them all.

 A dog who is starving for nutrients will put anything he can in his belly.
 Dogs often eat poop or grass, but some poor pups will even attempt to eat rocks or dirt to fill in the gaps in their diet.
 Not only can this behavior expose your pup to potentially dangerous diseases, but it can also lead to hefty surgery bills.

-Though it’s sometimes caused by other issues, such as anxiety or boredom, making sure your dog is getting all the nutrients he needs will help keep non-food objects out of his stomach.
+Though it’s sometimes caused by other issues, such as anxiety or boredom, ensuring your dog gets all the nutrients he needs will help keep non-food objects out of his stomach.

 2. Food Allergies

 Ollie offers multiple recipes and builds a custom plan based on your pup’s sensitivities and needs.
-Ollie takes into account 50+ common allergens including dairy and wheat, so your dog won’t experience sickness and uncomfortable reactions.
+Ollie considers 50+ common allergens, including dairy and wheat, so your dog won’t experience sickness and uncomfortable reactions.

 3. Heart Disease

-The FDA has been investigating a link between grain-free diets and Canine Dilated Cardiomyopathy (CDC), which enlarges the heart, making it more difficult for the circulation of blood throughout the body.
-Several foods, most of which have been labeled “grain-free” are thought to cause this disease in dogs.
-Though they have not concluded their investigation, the FDA is advising pet parents to stop feeding grain-free diets.
+The FDA has been investigating a link between grain-free diets and Canine Dilated Cardiomyopathy (CDC), which enlarges the heart, making it more difficult for blood to circulate throughout the body.
+Several foods, most of which have been labeled “grain-free,” are thought to cause this disease in dogs.
+Though they have not concluded their investigation, the FDA advises pet parents to stop feeding grain-free diets.

 Related:Best Quality Dog Foods Rated